Dharsan15/JavaScript-learnings/README.md

 # JavaScript-learnings
-    As i was learning JavaScript , i will update my learnings in this repository , i will share topic wise exercises which i did during my learning journey...
+    `In this repository i will update the set of topic wise challenges that i have practiced during my journey of learning ${JAVASCRIPT}`

     HAPPY_CODING